There doesn’t seem to be much current information out there on how to catch the ferry from Jordan to Egypt. This is how we did it in February 2019.

 What’s the ferry like?

-The ferry itself is large and comprises three decks; one for the cars, one for the passengers and the third is a half floor for VIPs, single females and foreigners.
+The ferry itself is large and noisy and comprises three decks; one for the cars, one for the passengers and the third is a half floor for VIPs, single females and foreigners.

 Downstairs the seats are covered in plastic and look like any other rows of seating you’d find on a ferry.
 There are TV’s and a bar that serves hot (meat) food and soft drinks.